Prepaid funeral vs funeral insurance

 For more information, contact your state’s Fair Trading Office:

-Another option is funeral insurance, also known as final expenses insurance.
-As with other types of insurance policies, you pay a regular premium in exchange for a fixed amount of cover to be paid at the event of your death.
+As with other types of insurance policies, with funeral insurance, you pay a regular premium in exchange for a fixed amount of cover to be paid at the event of your death.
 This amount is paid to the beneficiaries named in your policy to cover the cost of your funeral.
-Unlike a prepaid funeral, you are not paying for your funeral itself.
-Instead you are buying insurance to cover those costs at a future time.
+Unlike a prepaid funeral, you’re not actually paying for the funeral itself.
+Instead you’re buying insurance to cover those costs at a future time.

-- If at any point you stop paying your premium for a period of time, your policy is cancelled and there will be no refund of premiums paid to date.
+- If at any point you stop paying your premium, your policy could be cancelled and there will be no refund of premiums paid to date.